Unique continuation for the gradient of eigenfunctions and Wegner estimates for random divergence-type operators: Introduction

-Our proof demonstrates how to remove this covering condition assumed in \cite{FigotinK-95,Stollmann-98} using a scale-free unique continuation estimate \emph{for the gradient of eigenfunctions}.
+Our proof demonstrates how to remove this covering condition assumed in \cite{FigotinK-96,Stollmann-98} using a scale-free unique continuation estimate \emph{for the gradient of eigenfunctions}.
 In contrast to usual scale-free unique continuation estimates, we compare the $L^2$-norm of the gradient of an eigenfunction on the union of balls described above with the $L^2$-norm of the eigenfunction on the full domain.
 To the best of our knowledge, previously only qualitative unique continuation for the gradient has been studied, see \cite{Nkashama-10}.
-We use ideas of the latter paper and combine it with a unique continuation estimate of \cite{TautenhahnV-19} to obtain the desired unique continuation estimate for the gradient.
+We use ideas of the latter paper and combine it with a unique continuation estimate of \cite{TautenhahnV-20} to obtain the desired unique continuation estimate for the gradient.

 The energy zero is not a fluctuation boundary of random divergence-type operators.
 This is illustrated by the fact that if one restricts the operator to a cube and imposes Neumann boundary conditions, zero is an eigenvalue regardless of the random configuration.
-Therefore we will not only exclude high energies from our consideration, but also energies close to zero.
+Therefore, we will not only exclude high energies from our consideration, but also energies close to zero.
 Consequently, our unique continuation estimate for the gradient is only valid for eigenfunctions corresponding to strictly positive eigenvalues.

-The structure of the paper is as follows: In the next section \ref{sec:main-results} we introduce the notation and formulate the main results concerning unique continuation for the gradient, the proof of which is postponed to section \ref{sec:proof-ucpg}.
-Thereafter, in section \ref{sec:applications}, we consider applications of our unique continuation estimate for the gradient to random divergence-type operators. section \ref{sec:small-energies} is dedicated to stronger bounds that hold true for small energies.
-Some of these are based on a remark made in \cite{TautenhahnV-19} which allows us to partly remove some assumptions of our main result.
-The proof of the latter remark is postponed to the appendix \ref{sec:appendix}.
-Finally, in section \ref{sec:scaling} we provide scaled variants of our results.
+The structure of the paper is as follows: In the next Section~\ref{sec:main-results} we introduce the notation and formulate the main results concerning unique continuation for the gradient, the proof of which is postponed to Section~\ref{sec:proof-ucpg}.
+Thereafter, in Section~\ref{sec:applications}, we consider applications of our unique continuation estimate for the gradient to random divergence-type operators.
+Section~\ref{sec:small-energies} is dedicated to stronger bounds valid for small energies.
+Some of these are based on a remark made in \cite{TautenhahnV-20} which allows us to partly remove some assumptions of our main result.
+The proof of the latter remark is postponed to Appendix~\ref{sec:appendix}.
+Finally, in Section~\ref{sec:scaling} we present a scaled version of our main result, which was successfully applied in \cite{Dicke-21} and might be of interest in future research.
+(Note that albeit \cite{Dicke-21} was published before the present paper, it is actually a sequel work.)